Sample types and requirements:

 *DNA must be extracted by a qualified laboratory with one or more of the following certifications / accreditations: CLIA certification, CAP accreditation, accreditation equivalency as determined by CMS, accreditations and certifications from established international organizations and/or government agencies)

 **If DNA concentration is measured using a fluorescence-based DNA quantification method such as Qubit, 2 µg of DNA is sufficient.
 However, if the measurement is done using spectrophotometric methods, twice as much DNA is required as the concentration has likely been overestimated.
 If our DNA quality and quantity control demonstrate that the amount of DNA provided is less than what is required, we will request a new sample before beginning the analysis.

 My patient had a blood transfusion.
 What sample types are accepted?

 If your patient has received any blood product containing white blood cells (leukocytes), wait 2 weeks from the time of transfusion before collecting a sample.

 Transfusions of packed red blood cells, plasma or platelets are not expected to affect the analysis.
 Patients who have received these blood products can provide a sample at anytime.

 My patient has hematological disease such as myelodysplastic syndrome or leukemia.
 What sample types are accepted?

-Acquired somatic mutations present in many hematologic diseases may complicate the interpretation of next generation sequencing (NGS) results.
-Therefore, DNA isolated from sources containing leukocytes (blood, saliva, oral rinse and buccal swabs) is not accepted.
-DNA extracted from cultured skin fibroblasts or another non-hematologically derived tissue is required.
+Hematologic diseases may complicate the interpretation of next generation sequencing (NGS) results if the tested DNA sample is isolated from tissues containing leukocytes (blood, saliva, oral rinse and buccal swabs) as DNA alterations may represent somatic variants within the patients affected tissue.
+Therefore, we recommend using DNA extracted from cultured skin fibroblasts (or another hematologically derived tissue) as source of germline DNA.